Trendyol/ios-architecture-decision-logs/adr/0033-use-lite-mode-config.md

 - Enables easier analysis of lite configs using liteconfig-analyzer
 - Simplifies the implementation of new lite configs
 - Makes the code more maintainable
+- Lite Mode configs can be distinguish from other configs easily

 ### Negative
 - Requires migration of existing lite configs